⚠️

 Registrar & Hosting Notification

-Initial abuse reports sent to domain registrar and hosting provider with forensic evidence packages (metadata, screenshots, PDF)
+Initial abuse reports sent to domain registrar (Webflow) and hosting provider with forensic evidence packages (metadata, screenshots, PDF)

 DestroyList Published